gradle/gradle/subprojects/docs/src/docs/release/notes.md

 }
 ```

-This is useful for plugin authors that need to supply different dependencies based upon other configuration that may be set by the user.

-## Documentation: New samples available

-This release demonstrates a few new use cases as samples:
-- How to safely use credentials in a Gradle build
-- How to develop local changes to two independent projects with a composite build
-- How to develop a custom Gradle plugin and test it with a real build

-## Tooling: Improvements for tooling providers
+## Improvements for tooling providers

-Tooling API clients (like [Eclipse Buildship](https://projects.eclipse.org/projects/tools.buildship) or [IntelliJ IDEA](https://www.jetbrains.com/idea/)) can now use a new method from [`GradleConnector`](javadoc/org/gradle/tooling/GradleConnector.html) to asynchronously cancel all Tooling API connections without waiting for the current build to finish.
+IDEs can now use a new method from [`GradleConnector`](javadoc/org/gradle/tooling/GradleConnector.html) to gracefully and asynchronously shut down Gradle daemons so that they don't continue to use memory and other resources.
+This new method is expected to be used when the user exits the IDE.

 ## Fixed issues